Onyankupon/cicd-practiceproject/README.md

 # Automating the deployment of react app to AWS with monitoring and logging
 *Repository forked from [Udacity](https://github.com/udacity/cdond-c3-projectstarter).*
-*This project's objective was for learning purpose*
+*This project's objective was for learning purpose and [instructions](https://github.com/udacity/cdond-c3-projectstarter/tree/master/instructions) can be found*

 ## What was accomplished with this repository:
 1. Designed and configured CI/CD tool to automate change delivery of a React app.